KaanIsmet/TradeInsight/README.md

 # TradeInsight

-TradeInsight is a web application that combines stock data visualization with relevant company news and a homepage featuring trending articles.
-It serves as a comprehensive tool for investors to make informed decisions by analyzing both quantitative stock data and qualitative market news.
+TradeInsight is a desktop application that combines stock data visualization as well as writing reports and linking to certain stock's data, urls, or graphs.
+It serves as a comprehensive tool for data analyst to make informed decisions by analyzing both quantitative stock data and writing comprehensive reports.

 ## Features